 Our main beef with these shorts is that they don't stay in place while pedaling.
 The waist belt is too stretchy and there are no silicone grippers on the waistband.
 There is nothing more distracting than feeling your shorts slide down your backside while you crank up a steep climb.

 The 12 1/2-inch inseam on the Rhythm offers welcome protection from the sun and wind, but we didn't find the very lightweight fabric to be successful against the pokey bushes of Central Oregon.
-The trade-off for protection is breathability and we like these shorts for keeping us cool on mellow trails.
+The trade-off for protection is breathability and we like these shorts for keeping us cool on hot days.

-At $80, the Rhythm is on the low end of the price spectrum of shorts that we tested.
+The Rhythm is on the low end of the price spectrum of shorts that we tested.
 They are lightweight and comfortable, but not really packed with features.
-For the same price you could have the Club Ride Ventura which also has a casual style, but offers a better fit and more protection.
+For the same price, you could have a more technical short for mountain biking, so we don't think they are a great value.

 For a ride on a hot day that is going to end with a jump in the river, the Rhythm would be an easy choice.
 It does not offer a great amount of protection, we don't love the pockets, and the fit is not going to work for everyone.
 However, it has a very casual style and lightweight fabric that offers great breathability.